sudo-x86x64/Java-Class-DependencyFinder/README.md

 # Java-Class-DependencyFinder
-DependencyFinder is application that scan dependencies of Java required class with other classes within a Java project.
+DependencyFinder is an application that scans dependencies of any class within given *.jar.
+This application can find the following types of class dependencies:
-This application can find following types of class dependencies: 1.
-Inheritance dependencies; 2.
-Class’s fields dependencies; 3.
-Return type of methods; 4.
-Arguments type of methods within given Class.
+1. Inheritance dependencies;
+2. Class’s field dependencies;
+3. The return type of methods;
+4. Arguments type of methods within a given Class.

-DependencyFinder has few limitations: 1.
-Types of local variables; 2.
-Out of class method call.
+DependencyFinder has a few dependency detection limitations:
+1. Types of local variables;
+2. Out of class method call.

-DependencyFinder’s input arguments: 1.
-ClassPath [Path to directory that contain java class files or packages of classes.
-Avoid space and points characters within ClassPath, please];
+DependencyFinder’s input arguments:
+1. Jar file [Path to the directory that contains java class files or packages of classes.
+Avoid spaces and points characters within ClassPath];
 2. ClassName [Name of the class for dependencies search].

-Recommendations: Package name is required If class name within given ClassPath is not unique.
-If multiple packages contains classes with identical names then DependencyFinder search the dependencies of the class with first name match in the dependency graph.
+Recommendations: Package name is required If the class name within the given ClassPath is not unique.
+If multiple packages contain classes with identical names then DependencyFinder searches the dependencies of the class with first name match in the dependency graph.